-Are funding schedules continuously reviewed and adjusted to reflect Congressional actions, the local sponsors' financial capability, and project progress?
-Tested by: Response: Remarks: YES NO NA velopment of thappendices of t programs follow the guidance included in the Tested by: Response: Remarks: YES NO NA 3.
-Are alter native multi-ye ar program pr oposals fully documented?
-Tested by: Response: Remarks: YES NO NA
+1. Are funding schedules continuously reviewed and adjusted to reflect Congressional actions, the local sponsors' financial capability, and project progress?
+Tested by: Response: YES Remarks: NO NA 2.
+Does development of the applicable appendices of the appendices • programs follow the guidance included in the C?
+Tested by: Response: YES Remarks: NO NA 3.
+Are alternative multi-ye ar program pr oposals fully documented?
+Tested by: Response: YES Remarks: NO NA